1.11 Registering for Classes

 Limit on Enrollment in Corporate Lab & Courses Taught by Corporate Lab Faculty

-Students may enroll in no more than 14 total credits with the Director of Corporate Lab Programs and any other instructor who teaches in the Corporate Lab, including no more than nine credits in the Corporate Lab Clinic itself.
-All credits taken during the second and third years with any instructor who teaches in the Corporate Lab count toward this 14 credit limit.
+Students may enroll in no more than 14 total credits with the Director of Corporate Lab Programs and any other instructor who teaches in the Corporate Lab, including no more than 9 credits in the Corporate Lab itself.
+All credits taken during the 2L and 3L years with any instructor who teaches in the Corporate Lab count toward this 14 credit limit.

-The Corporate Lab instructors for the 2013-14 school year are expected to be Sean Kramer, Ellis Rogenbogen, Naveen Thomas, and Professor David Zarfes.
+The Corporate Lab instructors for the 2014-15 school year are expected to be David Finkelstein, Sean Kramer, Ellis Rogenbogen, and Professor Zarfes.

 Students must attend the first meeting of a seminar, simulation class, or a course with a waitlist in order to stay enrolled in the class.
 A student who is on the waitlist and wishes to register for the class must attend the first class as well.
 In many cases, the professor is able to accommodate the students on the waitlist who attend the first class.
-A student who wishes to drop a limited enrollment class (whether a seminar, a simulation class, or a course that was included in the bidding process) must do so by 9:00 a.m. on the date specified by the Office of the Registrar.
+A student who wishes to drop a limited enrollment class (whether a seminar, a simulation class, or a course that was included in the bidding process) must do so by the date and time specified by the Office of the Registrar.
 (See Academic Calendar for each quarter’s deadline.)
 Please note that many faculty will drop students who do not attend the first class, regardless of whether or not the class has a waitlist.

 It is the student’s responsibility to make sure classes are dropped by the deadline.
 Students should not assume that by not attending the first meeting they have been dropped from a class and should not rely on faculty to drop them.

 Greenberg Seminars, open only to Law School students, are designed to afford students the opportunity to engage in informal discussions with Law School faculty members on a range of topics.
 The groups, normally limited to 12 students, meet in a faculty member’s home five or more times over one or more quarters.
 Topics and participating faculty are announced prior to the Autumn quarter registration period.
 Participating students earn one credit.
 Attendance at all sessions is required to earn the credit.
 Priority is given to third-year students who have not previously participated in a Greenberg Seminar and who are not currently registered in another Greenberg Seminar.
 Greenberg Seminars are graded Pass/Fail.
 Greenberg Seminars do not count towards the limit of four seminars/simulations per academic year (see the Seminars and Simulation Classes section for additional details).

 Classes Outside of the Law School

-During their second and third years, J.D. students may take up to four classes (for a total of twelve credits, not more than 6 credits per quarter) outside the Law School for credit toward their J.D. degree, subject to the following conditions: (1) the courses must bear a relation to their future legal practice or to the study of law in general; (2) the course must be graduate level, although exceptions are occasionally made for undergraduate foreign languages that students have not previously studied or that students test into; (3) students must petition through the Office of the Registrar (see http://www.law.uchicago.edu/students/petitions/nonlawcourse) and receive permission before enrolling in any class outside the Law School; (4) students may take no more than two classes outside the Law School during any given quarter; (5) students taking classes outside the Law School during their final quarter of study must explain the Law School’s grading deadlines to the faculty member and the faculty member must agree, in writing, to provide a final grade or a provisional pass (if taking a class at Booth) by the University deadline for submission of grades for graduating students; (6) the class may not have substantial overlap with any class taken at the Law School or any prior institution; and (7) classes at other law schools or universities may not be substituted.
-Satisfaction of these 7 conditions is determined by the Dean of Students and the Office of the Registrar.
+During their second and third years, J.D. students may take up to four classes (for a total of twelve credits, not more than 6 credits per quarter) outside the Law School for credit toward their J.D. degree and quarterly residency requirement, subject to the following conditions: (1) the courses must bear a relation to their future legal practice or to the study of law in general; (2) the course must be graduate level, although exceptions are occasionally made for undergraduate foreign languages that students have not previously studied or that students test into; (3) students must petition through the Office of the Registrar (see http://www.law.uchicago.edu/students/petitions/nonlawcourse) and receive permission before enrolling in any class outside the Law School; (4) students may take no more than six credits outside the Law School during any given quarter; (5) students taking classes outside the Law School during their final quarter of study must explain the Law School’s grading deadlines to the faculty member and the faculty member must agree, in writing, to provide a final grade or a provisional pass (if taking a class at Booth) by the University deadline for submission of grades for graduating students; (6) the class may not have substantial overlap with any class taken at the Law School or any prior institution; and (7) classes at other law schools or universities may not be substituted.
+Satisfaction of these seven conditions is determined by the Dean of Students and the Office of the Registrar.

 Determinations about the appropriateness of a particular class for a particular student’s course of study should not be interpreted as universal approval of the class for all students in a given year or in subsequent years.